Julia Child’s classic recipe for Provencal fish soup in tomato saffron broth, with roasted red pepper rouille.

-Aside from making her bouillabaisse recipe, it’s easy to get caught up in Julia Child fever — the movie Julie & Julia is opening this weekend and I’m not ashamed to say that I will be standing in line for a ticket.
-I’ve read that Meryl Streep has captured the best of what we love about Julia, from her warbly, exuberant voice to her healthy physical lust for her husband.
+Aside from making her bouillabaisse recipe, it’s easy to get caught up in all things Julia Child.
+When the movie Julie & Julia first came out, Meryl Streep captured the best of what we love about Julia, from her warbly, exuberant voice to her healthy physical lust for her husband.

 Browsing through the book, I see recipes that speak to another time, a time before crème fraîche became a staple in the grocery store and we knew not to cook a piece of pork to within an inch of its life: cold chicken aspic decorated with slivers of canned pimiento, veal Prince Orloff and crepes filled with boiled, canned pineapple.

 In my mind I draw a caricature of the 1960’s American housewife that Julia was writing for — a perfectly coiffed woman about to throw a dinner party in her sprawling suburban ranch house, wearing a bullet bra, Jackie O Chanel suit and smoking a long cigarette, like a character from the television show Mad Men.

 But in between the cream-colored pages of Julia’s tome are a multitude of other classic recipes and techniques that will never go out of style or fail to please.

 Her precise directions for making homemade mayonnaise, perfect rolled omelets and puffy souffles are what make Mastering the Art of French Cooking stand alone on the cookbook shelf.

 Julia Child’s bouillabaisse is a classic recipe for Provencal seafood soup.